jmb1993/rockpaperscissors/w01/d02/ASSIGNMENT/w01_d02_homework.md

 - If it's not anything above alert "Huh?"

 #### 6. Do the D.A.N.C.E 1 2 3 4 5.
-Write a loops that alerts mulitple times in this order.
+Write a loops that alerts mulitple times in this order. :headphones:

 - Do the
 - D